sisk-http/docs/docs/extensions/ini-configuration.md

 Current implementation flavor:

 - Properties and section names are **case-insensitive**.
-- Properties names and values are **trimmed**.
+- Properties names and values are **trimmed**, unless values are quoted.
 - Values can be quoted with single or double quotes.
 Quotes can have line-breaks inside them.
 - Comments are supported with `#` and `;`.
 Also, **trailing comments are allowed**.
 - Properties can have multiple values.

-In detail, the documentation for the "flavor" of the INI parser used in Sisk is [available on GitHub](https://github.com/sisk-http/archive/blob/master/ext/ini-reader-syntax.md).
+In detail, the documentation for the "flavor" of the INI parser used in Sisk is [available in this document](https://github.com/sisk-http/archive/blob/master/ext/ini-reader-syntax.md).

 Using the following ini code as example: